 Frequently Asked Questions

-A "Redline" Hot Wheels car is one that was manufactured within the first ten years of production, 1968 to 1977.
+A "Redline" Hot Wheels car is one that was manufactured within the first ten years of production, i.e. 1968 to 1977.

 The term "redline" derives from the fact that, during that period, the cars were manufactured with a red stripe on the tire.